 Further reading on cloud storage

 Choosing between Microsoft OneDrive and Azure can be a fork in the road for your business.
-Ultimately, which is better comes down to whether you just want cloud storage for business or a full-fledged cloud hosting service.
-If you’re thinking about migrating your entire business to the cloud, make sure you set yourself up with a roadmap for success.
+Ultimately, which is better comes down to whether you just want cloud storage for business (opens in new tab) or a full-fledged cloud hosting service (opens in new tab).